 - 1. Connect to Internet Information Services (IIS Manager) - 2.
 Select the site or application where Authorization was configured - 3.
 Select Authorization Rules and verify the configured rules were added

-To verify an authorization rule specifying no access to all users except the Administrators group, browse to and open the web.config file for the configured site/application/content:
+Browse to and open the web.config file for the configured site/application/content: